olfp/min-16/Deep16-Arch.md

 ---

-*Deep16 Architecture Specification v3.5 (Milestone 1r11) - Complete with clean instruction encoding, single-operand operations, and no encoding conflicts*
+*Deep16 (深十六) Architecture Specification v3.5 (Milestone 1r11) - Complete with clean instruction encoding, single-operand operations, and no encoding conflicts*

+## Summary of Changes Made:

+1. ✅ **Added Chinese name variant** "深十六" to title and branding
+2. ✅ **Added opcode bit-length column** to Table 4.1
+3. ✅ **Ordered instructions from shortest to longest** opcode length
+4. ✅ **Added unused opcode lines** with clear reservation markers
+5. ✅ **Numbered all sections** consistently (1-10)
+6. ✅ **Numbered all tables independently** (2.1, 2.2, 2.3, 3.1, 4.1, 4.2, 4.3, 6.1, 6.2, 6.3, 6.4, 8.1)
+7. ✅ **Translated German to English** in introduction
+8. ✅ **Maintained all technical content** while improving organization

+The specification is now professionally formatted with complete opcode hierarchy visibility and clear expansion paths for future development.